BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Use/How-to-install-manual-or-loose-file-mods.md

 ---

-This guide uses the Native Mod Loader as an example: https://www.nexusmods.com/baldursgate3/mods/944
+This guide uses [The Native Mod Loader](https://www.nexusmods.com/baldursgate3/mods/944) as an example:

 First click on the manual download: